datastaxdevs/workshop-graphql-netflix/README.md

 ![image](images/graphql-playground-2.png)

-✅  **Step 4c:** In GraphQL Playground,populate the `reference_list` table with the following values
+✅  **Step 4c:** In the GraphQL Playground, run the mutation that writes genre data:

-- Copy the following mutation on the left panel
+Copy the following mutation on the left panel:

 ```yaml
 mutation insertGenres {